Student & Health Services

 Health Requirements for CA

 - All new students entering CA are required to have a physical examination completed by a physician AND screening for tuberculosis with either a TB skin test OR a chest x-ray within 6 months PRIOR to their first day of school.
-Please download the appropriate forms found on the right-hand side of this page.

 - All new students entering CA are required to have immunizations up to date according to their age.
 Please download the appropriate information found on the right-hand side of this page.
 Copies of all vaccines received must be submitted to the health office for verification prior to the first day of school.